Structured Scaling of AI Discovery Across Diverse Scientific Domains: Supplementary Information

 \paragraph{Remark.} The theorem rigorously justifies the effect of independent experiments.
 This reflects a fundamental asymmetry between the two scaling factors: $C$ governs the exploration strength, while $L$ governs exploitation power.
 This asymmetry is manifested clearly in practice.
-For instance, on the mathematics construction task autocorrelation inequality 2, the strongest agent such as Claude-Code with Opus 4.6 plateaued at a score of 0.9438, even with hundreds of refinement steps at a cost of $\sim 100$ million tokens and $\sim 500$ USD.
+For instance, on the Second Autocorrelation Inequality, the strongest agent such as Claude-Code with Opus 4.6 plateaued at a score of 0.9438, even with hundreds of refinement steps at a cost of $\sim 100$ million tokens and $\sim 500$ USD.
 However, by effectively balancing $C$ and $L$ (method specified below), we match this score using the open-source gpt-oss-120b model\footnote{Estimated costs for gpt-oss-120b are calculated based on the median pricing from OpenRouter, which is \$0.15 per 1M input tokens and \$0.60 per 1M output tokens.} at a cost of $\sim60$ USD ($8.3\times$ gap).
 More surprisingly, we achieve a SOTA score of 0.9627 by continuously scaling up the evaluation ($\sim 400$ USD), a score that no closed-source model could improve upon.
 This empirical evidence clearly demonstrates the importance of identifying the correct factor for evaluation scaling.

 Having demonstrated how compute should be allocated across multiple refinement trajectories, we turn to the scaling within each trajectory, with a given budget $L = N / C$.
 At first glance, more refinement steps seem preferable, as each step can leverage feedback from previous attempts.
 However, this intuition could break down when path dependence is strong ($\beta$ is large), when each refinement step further commits the trajectory to its current direction, making it harder to escape suboptimal regions.

 \paragraph{Local sample size $K$.} The preceding analysis motivates a second budget axis: the local sample size $K$.
 While the number of independent trajectories $C$ mitigates global path dependence by exploring different refinement paths, $K$ addresses a more local failure mode: an individual refinement proposal may fail to improve the current solution.
 We model this by assuming that, after a dimension is selected according to the Pólya refinement rule in Definition~\ref{def:model}, the generator produces $K$ independent refinement proposals for that dimension.
 Each proposal improves the selected dimension with probability $p$, and otherwise leaves it unchanged.
 The best proposal is then applied.
 Thus, increasing $K$ raises the probability that a refinement step results in an actual improvement from $p$ to $1-(1-p)^K$, but it also reduces the number of sequential refinement steps under a fixed total budget.